 What is an NIE number?

-An NIE Number is a tax identification number to be used in Spain.
-Prior to purchasing a property, selling a property, obtaining a mortgage, starting up a business or working in Spain, it is a requirement by law that every individual possesses an NIE Number.
-The actual NIE Number, when produced from a National Police Station in Spain is printed out on an A4 sheet of paper, and this sheet of paper is often used as a form of identity.
+It is a requirement by law that every individual possesses an NIE Number.
+The actual NIE Number, when produced from a National Police Station in Spain, is printed out on an A4 sheet of paper, and this sheet of paper is often used as a form of identity.
 Once you have been issued an NIE Number, it is yours for life.